anuzk13/ScanningAndDetecting3DObjects/README.md

 [01]:https://developer.apple.com/documentation/arkit/arreferenceobject
 [02]:https://developer.apple.com/documentation/arkit/arworldtrackingconfiguration/2968177-detectionobjects

-## Getting Started

-Requires Xcode 10.0, iOS 12.0 and an iOS device with an A9 or later processor.
+- Note: ARKit requires an iOS device with A9 processor or later.
 ARKit is not supported in iOS Simulator.

+## Configure Your Physical Environment to Enhance Object Scanning

+Set up your physical environment according to the following guidelines.
+Use these recommendations as a target configuration even if it's unreachable in the specific circumstances of your scanning environment.
+You can scan objects outside of these specifications if necessary, but they provide ARKit with the conditions most conducive to object scanning.

+- Light the object with an illuminance of 250 to 400 lux, and ensure that it's well-lit from all sides.
+- Provide a light temperature of around ~6500 Kelvin (D65)––similar with daylight.
+Avoid warm or any other colored light sources.
+- Set the object in front of a matte, middle gray background.

 ## Scan Real-World Objects with an iOS App